EY4180/Graphics-Animation-Project/report.md

 any order, the translation must occur last as the rotations and scaling must be performed at the origin for correct results.

-Clicking the left mouse and dragging vertically will rotate an object about the x-axis.
-Horizontal dragging will cause rotation parallel to the y-axis.

-Clicking the middle mouse and dragging vertically increases/decrases the texture scale on the object.
-Horizontal dragging rotates the object about the z-axis.
+- Left Mouse Button
+  - Horizontal: Rotate object parallel to the y-axis
+  - Vertical: Rotate object about the x-axis

+- Middle Mouse Button
+  - Horizontal: Rotate object about the z-axis
+  - Vertical: Increases/decrases the texture scale

 # C
 Using the left mouse button, you can move the mouse sources along the path of